Let us send you paid writing opportunities in our free email newsletter:

 38 Publishers

 • Psyche is a digital magazine dedicated to helping readers to better understand themselves and live well.
 Psychology and philosophy are central to Psyche, and many of their writers are clinical or research psychologists, philosophers, as well as historians, literary critics and other disciplinary experts.
 Among the articles they are interested in are Ideas, articles of 1,000-1,800 words by academic and clinical experts, and Guides, articles of approximately 2,000 words that provide sophisticated, expert-written self-help for overcoming a specific problem or succeeding at a particular challenge.
-They pay all of their writers.
+For writers whose principal income is from their writing, they pay a freelance fee, and for all others, they pay an honorarium.
 To pitch them, refer to this page.

 • The Sick Times is a site chronicling the Long Covid crisis.
 They prioritize pitches from people with Long COVID and related diseases.
 According to their pitch guide, they pay $1300 for reported news stories of 1200-1500 words and $400 for essays of 1000-1200 words.